All Episodes

 1-800-282-2882.

-All right, we're gonna be back on the phones here in just a moment.
+We're going to be back on the phones here in just a moment.

 I actually have some audio.

-Jimmy more Jimmy Carter audio, enormously entertaining as Jimmy Carter weighs in on the subject of polarization.
+Enormously entertaining as Jimmy Carter weighs in on the subject of polarization.

-How fitting, because it certainly is something that he helped create in America, or helped exacerbate anyway in America.
+How fitting because it certainly is something that he helped create in America, or helped exacerbate anyway in America.

-Mark Davison for us, just this last hour, half of which is done, half of which remains on the EIB network.
+Mark Davison for us just this last hour, half of which is done, half of which remains on the EIB network.

 Everything is fine.